Past Events & Activities in 2021

 Through photographs, stories, and short video clips, John will take us on a historical journey around the Bay and the waterways which surround it.
 From the dinosaurs that roamed the area, to mysterious shipwrecks and dubious lighthouses, John will tell us what he has learned.

-Board Trustees discussed our many successes in 2020 in spite of COVID-19, and Rik van Hemmen, President, looked forward into 2021 with our plans and activities.
+The Board Trustees discussed and presented our many successes in 2020 in spite of COVID-19, and Rik van Hemmen, President, looked forward into 2021 with our plans and activities.

 Please click HERE to see a pictorial review of 2020 and plans for 2021.

 Please click HERE to see NMHA's fixed costs for 2021.